 Did you know there are some things moving companies won’t move?
 Common examples include flammable liquids, aerosol cans, and perishable foods.
 Some companies also refuse to move plants and pets.

 Ask for a list of items your moving company won’t move.
-Either dispose of these items before moving or transport them yourself.
+Either dispose of these items before moving or pack your car and transport them yourself.
 Your local government, landfill, or trash company can answer questions about how to dispose of hazardous materials that can’t be tossed out with regular trash.

 5. Purge and Pack Storage Areas First